aussiehash/Bitcoin-for-SBC/README.md

 All-in-one script for generating, printing, initializing, splitting, signing and restoring Bitcoin software, hardware and multisig wallets on a Single Board Computer.

-After successful installation and test vectors, you can disable online access and remain air-gapped for subsequent use.
+After successful installation and test vectors, you can permenantly disable online access and remain air-gapped for subsequent use.

 After generating / restoring bitcoin seeds, should you want to update libraries, the safest option would be to format and wipe your SD/MicroSD/EMC module, reinstall the OS, and start afresh.